scavarda/mysql-dbcompare/README.md

 # mysql-dbcompare
-Mysql dbcompare utility (with foreign key fix)
+A fork from official Mysql dbcompare utility (added a foreign key fix)

 Requirements